toweringcloud/job-scrapper/README.md

 python flask scrapper using beautifulsoup

--   indeed with sample snapshots
+-   indeed with 403 troubleshooting
 -   workok with beautifulsoup
 -   weworkremotely with beautifulsoup